Kameleoon/fastly-compute-starter-kit/README.md

 ### External Network Calls via Fastly

-Kameleoon Starter Kit uses fetch API which comes from Fastly Compute@Edge instead of standard network APIs.
-That's why NodeJS SDK accepts this `externalRequestDispatcher` callback on client initialization to override the standard API call.
-Note that, `externalRequestDispatcher` should be passed always along with `externalClientConfiguration` to the `KameleoonClient` initialization.
+The Kameleoon Starter Kit uses the `fetch API` provided by Fastly Compute@Edge instead of standard network APIs.
+Therefore, the NodeJS SDK requires the `externals.requester` callback during client initialization to override the default API behavior.

-### Configuration Data File

-The `externalClientConfiguration` is a JSON representation of feature flags and experiments.
-It contains all the data needed to deliver and track your flag deliveries and experiments.
-This file is fetched outside of NodeJS SDK in starter kit using Fastly Compute@Edge fetch API.
-Thus, it is cached on Fastly with custom `ttl` in seconds.

 ## How to use